w3f/Grants-Program/applications/DOT Cashback from Top Retailers.md

  --- Signed agreement with the partner wallet
 --- Access to the prototype - Figma file with all UI designs of the partner wallet brand
---- A video of the functional prototype showing the UI/UX designs in action
+--- A video of the functional prototype showing the UI/UX designs in action Testing Guide: functional UI demo

  -   Partnership Agreement:
 --- Identify and engage with a Polkadot wallet partner
---- Sign a collaboration agreement detailing integration terms
+--- Sign a collaboration agreement
  - UI Design Development:
     -   Work closely with the partner wallet to design all user interfaces, including:
         -   Cashback Portal
         -   Cashbach Popup (Chrome extension)
- - Testing Guide: no testing at this stage

 ### **Milestone 4 — Development, Integration, and QA**